<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 3. The Underperformance of Consumer Staples

-Consumer staples—companies producing essentials like food and household items—are often considered more stable holdings.
-During the early 2025 market dip, many investors shifted toward these stocks in search of consistency.
-However, Gartner retirees evaluating income-focused portfolios may want to reassess the sector’s outlook.
+Consumer staples, companies producing essentials like food and household items, are often considered more stable holdings.
+During periods of market volatility, many investors shift toward these stocks in search of consistency.
+However, Gartner retirees evaluating income-focused portfolios may want to reassess the sector's outlook.

 Although valuations have returned to historical medians, consumer staples have not historically outperformed unless valuations reach the lower quartile.
 Data since 2000 show weak performance from mid-range valuation levels, especially compared to the tech sector's behavior.

 In addition, profit margins in the sector have steadily declined.
-By early 2025, margins were near two-decade lows, which may limit earnings growth.
-For Gartner employees reviewing income strategies in retirement, these long-term pressures may reduce the appeal of the sector—even if consumer demand remains relatively consistent during downturns.
+Sector margins have faced sustained pressure in recent years, approaching multi-decade lows, which may continue to constrain earnings growth.
+For Gartner employees reviewing income strategies in retirement, these long-term pressures may reduce the appeal of the sector, even if consumer demand remains relatively consistent during downturns.

 A Prospective View for Gartner Employee Portfolios

-After a dramatic rebound in 2025, many investors are weighing their next steps.
+After a dramatic rebound, many investors are weighing their next steps.
 For Gartner employees balancing growth potential and downside exposure, historical trends may offer useful insights.
 The mid-range valuations in technology, rising real income, and contrarian earnings signals suggest that U.S. equities may still provide room for further advancement.

 Sector allocation decisions may play an increasingly important role.
 Technology could benefit from valuation resets and performance trends, while consumer staples may face continued margin pressure.
 Gartner retirees exploring future-focused allocations may want to pay attention to these sector-specific developments.